How To Start Managing Counter-Offers

 - Losing staff might reflect badly on your employer.

-But in my opinion it goes deeper than that!
+But in my opinion, it goes deeper than that!

-Over the years of advising the C-Suite in the South-West region I have often discussed how individuals feel they are perceived in their market and how they wish to be perceived.
-I make them fully aware that they are themselves a “Brand.”
-Linked In profiles often can tell a lot about an individual and it is so important to make sure it is absolutely the right time to look for a new position before exploring greener grass!
+Over the years of advising the C-Suite in the South-West region, I have often discussed how individuals feel they are perceived in their market and wish to be perceived.
+Firstly, I make them fully aware that they are themselves a “Brand.”
+LinkedIn profiles often can tell a lot about an individual, and it is important to ensure it is the right time to look for a new position before exploring greener grass!

 Consider this when managing counter-offers: